Personal budget information, support and frequently asked questions

 What if I disagree with the amount of money in my personal budget allocation?

-If you have put together a support plan and you don't agree with the amount allocated in your personal budget, speak to your social worker or care manager and ask them to explain their decision in writing.
-If you feel that the amount of money is not enough to achieve the outcomes identified, the local authority must show how they plan to achieve them with this amount of money.
+If you have put together a support plan and you don’t agree with the amount allocated in your personal budget, speak to your social worker or care manager and ask them to explain their decision in writing.
+The budget must be sufficient to meet your needs.
+If you feel that the amount of money is not enough to meet your needs or achieve the things you’ve identified as your outcomes, the local authority must show how they plan to do so with this amount of money.
 You might want to involve an advocate or support worker to help you.

-If, after negotiating with the social worker and a manager, you still feel the decision is unfair, you can make a formal complaint.
-Contact your social worker or local authority and ask them about their complaints process.
+If, after talking to the social worker and a manager, you still feel the decision is unfair, you can make a formal complaint.
+You should have been told about the complaints procedure when you had the assessment.
+If not, contact your social worker or local authority and ask them about it.
+The same process can be followed if the local authority does not agree with your support plan or what you want to spend the budget on.

 What if I do not spend all the money allocated in my personal budget?

-It is important that the money allocated is spent.
-If it is not used, the local authority might decide that the care needs are not as great as are indicated in the support plan.
-This means the care package and the money to pay for it could be reduced.
+If you don’t spend all the money allocated to you, the local authority might decide that your care needs are not as great as indicated in the support plan.
+This means that the care package and the money to pay for it could be reduced.

 What will the effect on my benefits be?